 No Christmas would be complete without gingerbread cookies, so it would be criminal for me not to include them at the top of my list!

-This simple sourdough gingerbread cookie recipe uses 120 grams of your precious sourdough starter, which you can use after feeding or simply use sourdough discard
+This simple sourdough gingerbread cookie recipe uses 150 grams of your sourdough discard.

-It also includes all of the usual ingredients, such as butter, sugar, egg, molasses, vanilla, baking soda, salt and spices and makes around 50 cookies, so they are perfect if you’re cooking for a big family.
-You can decorate them however you like, but you can’t go wrong with some buttercream icing.
+It also includes all of the usual ingredients, such as butter, sugar, egg, golden syrup, vanilla, baking powder, salt and spices and makes a lot of cookies, so they are perfect if you’re cooking for a big family.
+You can design them however you like, but you can’t go wrong with cutting into gingerbread men and decorating with some royal icing.

 3. Sourdough Christmas Pudding